 While it may seem like most businesses start up by bootstrapping, taking out loans or relying on angel investors, 38% of startups are actually funded by family and friends.

 Asking for financial help may be the easiest conversation in the world, or you might be worried it’ll be awkward at best.
 To save time, money, and stress down the road, we recommend only approaching trusted individuals with whom you have a solid relationship.
 Formally set the boundaries early on, outlining terms in a written agreement.
 Is it a loan, whereby a certain date you must repay the amount in full?
 Is it an investment, where your supporter expects to receive a return?
 Or is it a gift, where the donor doesn’t expect to be repaid?
 Having clear, formalized expectations fully agreed upon by all sides will save any unnecessary stresses later on.

 It’s not difficult to find franchise financing if you know where to look.
-Make sure you’re also able to cover your cost of living while you’re ramping up the business.
+Make sure you’re also able to cover your cost of living while you’re ramping up your healthcare business.
 Whether you need to have a conversation with your partner, bank or financial advisor, the sooner you get your plan in motion, the sooner you can launch your franchise, live life the way you want to, and help others in the process.